OrthodoxWindows/ThemeSwitcherScripts/README.md

 EN:

-Collection of batch scripts to change the appearance of the Windows 10 1809+ (Windows 8+ in the future) user interface.
-An extension of the .theme ini files.

 Why this project:

 Windows allows a great capacity for customization; only, few of these functions are supported natively.
 The purpose of ThemeSwitcherScript and to be able to allow the user to patch his system with the addition of many customization tools at once, then to be able to apply themes natively supporting several customization tools.